top of page

 How many animals do you have?

-We have a herd of 21 alpacas, with nine Alpaca Walking boys, with other boys, females and young.
-We also have two Vietnamese Pot Bellied pigs, five chickens and Tilly the dog who loves to welcome you!
+We have a herd of 24 alpacas, with males, females and young.
+We also have two Vietnamese Pot Bellied pigs and Tilly the dog who loves to welcome you!

 Can I come and volunteer or work?